Superbition/Celestte-Docs/docs/using_voltis/validation.md

 `WithinArray:anotherFieldArray.*`

 The field being validated must exist within the other array defined in the rules parameters.
-If you only include the array name like `Within:names` and no wildcard, Polyel will assume you mean `names.*` for you.
+If you only include the array name like `Within:names` and no wildcard, Voltis will assume you mean `names.*` for you.

 #### Integer
 ---